Safe. Strong. Viable. - The symbiosis between Media Viability and Media Safety | Publications | DW Akademie | DW | 26.05.2021

 At DW Akademie, we regard strong media organizations that produce quality content — whether commercial media, non-profit newsrooms or community media — as an essential pillar of democracy.
 This is why one of the focal areas of our work is media viability — the ability of media to produce high quality journalism in a sustainable way.
 Media outlets can play an essential role in sorting facts from fiction, offering a platform for diverse opinions and moderating discussions.
 Media outlets that report independently and provide people with reliable information are indispensable for any open society.

-Media safety has long been a concern around the world, with the number of journalists attacked, imprisoned or indeed killed at a constant high for decades now.
-On top of this, digital threats are increasing, and media outlets have been struggling to find answers to digital challenges and changing user habits that are affecting the overall business model and hence labor security for many media workers.
+Media safety has long been a concern around the world, with the number of journalists attacked, imprisoned or indeed killed at a constant high for decades.
+In addition, digital threats are increasing and media outlets have been struggling to find answers to digital challenges and changing user habits that are affecting the overall business model and hence labor security for many media workers.

 Reliable information is especially essential in crisis situations — as COVID-19 has shown — and media outlets carry the heavy responsibility of providing balanced news, exposing abuse of power and corruption, and countering disinformation.
 Paradoxically, crises make it especially difficult for media to provide their audiences with relevant and balanced information whilst keeping their employees safe and maintaining their financial stability.
 Media professionals are targeted, media freedom is restricted, (self-) censorship increases and income sources break away.